Last updated: 19 July 2021

-UNODC has launched a website to solicit and publish submissions from governments, UN bodies, international organisations and civil society organisations: http://ungass2021.org/
+UNODC launched a website to solicit and publish submissions from governments, UN bodies, international organizations and civil society organizations: https://ungass2021.unodc.org/ungass2021/en/contributions.html

 Contributions by the UNCAC Coalition

 - First Submission to the Consultation Process, March 2020: In this initial submission, we outlined key topics we believed the UNGASS’ political declaration should address.
 (French version available here – Spanish version available here.)